vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 "Gurubhirbhāṣitam tasmād upāyeșu vicitrata"

 T. A., Ah.
 V, S. 155.
-"Gurubhih" Vāmanadattācār; eņa, "bhāşitam" iti Sanvitprakāśe."
+"Gurubhih" Vāmanadattācār; eņa, "bhāṣitam" iti Sanvitprakāśe."

 T. A., Comm.
 This work is quoted by Maheśvarāna da in his commentary, Parimalā, on the Mahārtha Maf arī, PP. 21, 23, 26.
 From the nature of the quotation, found in the Spanda Nirnaya of Kșemarāja, p.
 48, att ibuted to Bhatta Srī Vāmana, it appears that he is the se ne person as Vāmana dattācārya of Abhinava's quotatio because the quotation is about the Samvid.
 He may be lentical with Vāmana, the minister of King Jayāpīda of Kashmir.